 Halo Infinite release date

-Despite the lack of a release date you can already pre-order Halo Infinite to make sure you have it the moment it is finally released.
+Despite the lack of a firm release date you can pre-order Halo Infinite to make sure you have it the moment it is finally released.

 Halo Infinite on Xbox Game Pass

-Phil Spencer, Head of Xbox, confirmed back in February that Halo Infinite will be available at launch to Xbox Game Pass subscribers and this was again confirmed in the trailer for the game screened during the July 23 Xbox Series X games event.
+Phil Spencer, Head of Xbox, confirmed in February 2020 that Halo Infinite will be available at launch to Xbox Game Pass subscribers and this was reaffirmed in the trailer for the game screened during the July 23 Xbox Series X games event.
 PS5 is still praised for its superior lineup of exclusives, but Game Pass remains a massive difference-maker for the Xbox and this shows how much weight Microsoft is willing to put behind it.

 Halo Infinite Smart Delivery